unjs/c12/README.md

 ### `configExport`

-Named export(s) to use as the config root, in priority order.
-Tries each name first and falls back to `mod.default || mod`.
+Named export(s) to use as the config root, in priority order, or a callback for full control.
+In all forms, falls back to `mod.default || mod` if nothing is picked.

 Ignored when a custom [`resolveModule`](#resolvemodule) is provided.